Phillis Wheatley: Legacy and honors

-In 1892 a Phyllis Wheatley Circle was formed in Greenville, Mississippi. and in 1896 the Phyllis Wheatley Circle.
+In 1892 a Phyllis Wheatley Circle was formed in Greenville, Mississippi. and in 1896 the Phyllis Wheatley Womans's League.

-She is commemorated on the Boston Women's Heritage Trail.
-The Phyllis Wheatley YWCA in Washington, D.C., and the Phillis Wheatley High School in Houston, Texas, are named for her, as are the Phyllis Wheatley School in Apopka, Florida, and the historic Phillis Wheatley School in Jensen Beach, Florida, now the oldest building on the campus of American Legion Post 126 (Jensen Beach, Florida).
+She is commemorated with a sculpture in the Boston Women's Memorial, and on the Boston Women's Heritage Trail.

+The Phyllis Wheatley YWCA in Washington, D.C., and the Phillis Wheatley High School in Houston, Texas, are named for her, as are the Phillis Wheatley School in Apopka, Florida, and the historic Phillis Wheatley School in Jensen Beach, Florida, now the oldest building on the campus of American Legion Post 126 (Jensen Beach, Florida).
 A branch of the Richland County Library in Columbia, South Carolina, which offered the first library services to black citizens, is named for her.
 A branch of the Rochester Public Library system in Rochester, New York was named for her when it was built in 1971.
 Phillis Wheatley Elementary School, New Orleans, opened in 1954 in Tremé, one of the oldest African-American neighborhoods in the US.
 The Phillis Wheatley Community Center opened in 1920 in Greenville, South Carolina, and in 1924 (spelled "Phyllis") in Minneapolis, Minnesota.

 On July 16, 2019, at the London site where A. Bell Booksellers published Wheatley's first book in September 1773 (at 9 Aldgate High St, now the location of the Hotel Saint, formerly the Dorsett City Hotel), the unveiling took place of a commemorative blue plaque honouring her, organised by the Nubian Jak Community Trust and Black History Walks.

 Wheatley is the subject of a project and play by British-Nigerian writer Ade Solanke entitled Phillis in London, which was showcased at the Greenwich Book Festival in June 2018.
 A 90-minute play by Solanke titled Phillis in Boston was presented at the Old South Meeting House in November 2023.

 A 30-item collection of material related to Wheatley, including publications from her lifetime containing poems by her, was acquired by the Smithsonian's National Museum of African American History and Culture in 2023.

 Wheatley was featured in "Rise Up: Resistance, Revolution, Abolition" at the Fitzwilliam Museum of Cambridge University during 2025, which told the stories of abolitionists such as Wheatley.

+On January 29, 2026, the United States Postal Service released a postage stamp featuring the image of Wheatley and commemorating her legacy.
+It is the 49th in the Black Heritage stamp series.
+The official ceremony took place at the Old South Meeting House in Boston, Massachusetts.
+Other observances were to be held in Columbia, Greenville and Charleston, South Carolina and in Camden, New Jersey.